 Multiple load cycles of precooling, hot run, post-cooling and return to ambient levels stresses the structure in a domain that is known as thermo-mechanical-fatigue (TMF).
 These load conditions lead to thinning of the hot gas wall which tends to a roof shaped configuration known as the dog house effect as depicted in Fig. 4b.
 Microstructural investigations confirm that ductile damage mechanisms lead to microdefects.
 During further load cycles, they extend towards macroscale defects.
 Hot gas wall failure occurs with the creation of macro cracks at the tip of the doghouse as seen in the middle cooling channel of Fig. 4b.
 Such a crack is not critical for the integrity of the entire engine but still shall be avoided.
+On the local stress-strain level, the thinning of the hot gas wall corresponds to a circumferential tensile strain, which accumulates from cycle to cycle.
+In this case, the stressstrain hysteresis is open in the direction of positive hoop strain, see Fig. 5a.

-Fig. 4: Shape of the cooling channel structure inside the combustion chamber: a) initial state; b) after hot firing campaign [5].
+Fig. 4: Shape of the cooling channel structure inside the combustion chamber: a) initial state; b) after hot firing campaign [5]